Velatryx/tmux-guide/README.md

 ---
 We will learn session & window management, and core utilities.
 Screenshots will be provided if necessary for visualization.

 Note: Learning tmux is *NOT* necessary for people who work in/study cybersecurity.
 You can use the tools which are convenient for you of your choice.
-I simply created this repository for people who wants to have a better control in their workflow like myself.
+I simply created this repository for people who want to have a better control in their workflow like myself.

 *Have fun!